Manage projects

 2. Select Explore.

 On the left sidebar, Projects is selected.
-On the right, the list shows all projects for the instance.
+A list of all projects for the instance is displayed.

-If you are not authenticated, then the list shows public projects only.
+If you are not authenticated, the list shows public projects only.

 View projects you are a member of